mrzlab630/crtCodeIA/README.md

 ###  Have fun!

-### the plugin is ready for use in the "plugin" folder.
+### the plugin ready to use in the "plugin" folder.

 ## installation